Skip to content

 • If adding a link include a brief instruction, eg "Click on the link below or copy and paste this link into your browser"

-• Once you've finished your resource description select Publish to audience on the left-hand menu
+• Once you've finished your resource description select Summary on the left-hand menu

-• On the Publish to audience page add a one line title to the Subline field (which can be the same as your subtitle).
+• On the Summary page add a one line title to the Subline field (which can be the same as your subtitle).
 The subline will appear on the front of the resource card

 • Edit the Card URL so it's short but meaningful with hyphens between words eg “delivering-online-sessions”